mikecali/vagrant-session-1-windows/README.md

 Internet connection is a must!

-* Vagrant - 1.8.x
+* Vagrant - latest
- * Vagrant plugins - vagrant-proxyconf - needed if you are running behind proxy
+ * Vagrant plugins
+    - vagrant-proxyconf - needed if you are running behind proxy
+    - vagrant-winrm
 * Ansible: latest
 * Virtualbox: latest